 Naturalization interview

-USCIS may select an interpreter for you if you are taking the citizenship test or oath of allegiance in your language.
+USCIS may provide you with an interpreter if you take the citizenship test or oath in your language.
 You may also bring your own interpreter.
 You and your interpreter must complete Form G-1256 before your interview.

 Visa interview